Updated on April 26th, 2021

 Heroin is made from morphine, which is derived from the seed pods of the poppy plant.
 Morphine is often used as a strong pain reliever in hospitals.
-Heroin is a more concentrated, synthesized form which is rendered in its pure form as a white powder or mixed with other substances, such as sugar, starch, powdered milk or quinine.
-This powder can be smoked, snorted or injected.
+Heroin is a more concentrated, synthesized form that is rendered in its pure form as a white powder or mixed with other substances, such as sugar, starch, powdered milk, or quinine.
+This powder can be smoked, snorted, or injected.1

 It may also appear as a sticky, dark substance, often called black tar heroin.
 This form of heroin is not as pure as the white powder because it is not as highly processed.
 Created by drug cartels in an attempt to cut costs and increase profits, black tar heroin use in the United States is on the rise as a result of its low price.

-According to a 2014 report from the Substance Abuse and Mental Health Services Administration, around 4.8 million people had used heroin at some point in their lives, while 435,000 of those people were regular users within a twelve-month period.
+According to a 2014 report from the Substance Abuse and Mental Health Services Administration, around 4.8 million people had used heroin at some point in their lives, while 435,000 of those people were regular users within 12 months.

 Because pure heroin is a powder form, snorting is a popular method of consumption, but it isn’t the only possibility.
 In powder form, heroin may be smoked as well.
 These options bypass the necessity of a needle, which may be appealing to newcomers.